How to Season a Moka Pot for Perfect Coffee Every Time

 One of the most crucial steps in seasoning your Moka Pot is rinsing and drying it properly.

-After brewing strong coffee several times to create a fine layer of oil inside the pot, rinse it with warm water to remove any remaining coffee grounds or residue.
+After brewing strong coffee several times to create a fine layer of oil inside the pot, rinse it with warm water to remove any remaining coffee grounds or residue in the filter.

 Hot tap water will help dislodge all the stuck particles and thoroughly clean every nook and cranny.

-To avoid damaging the Moka Pot’s exterior, always hand-dry it with a soft cloth or paper towel after rinsing.
+To avoid damaging the pot’s exterior, always hand-dry it with a soft cloth or paper towel after rinsing.

-Storing an even slightly damp Moka Pot can lead to corrosion, so make sure that it’s completely dry before putting it away until the next use.
+Storing an even slightly damp pot can lead to corrosion, so ensure it’s completely dry before putting it away until the next use.

 Tips For Maintaining Your Seasoned Moka Pot